Biorefinery, Renewable Chemical, and Biobased Product Manufacturing Assistance Program

-Lenders with legal authority, sufficient experience and expertise, and can demonstrate they meet the FDIC definition of “Well Capitalized” at the time of application and issuance of Loan Note Guarantee, including:
+You must have legal authority, experience and expertise and demonstrate that you meet the FDIC definition of “Well Capitalized” at the time of application and issuance of the Loan Note Guarantee, including:

 What kind of borrower may the lender request a guarantee for?

 - State and local governments.

 - The project must be located in a state.